larsonjj/generator-yeogurt/README.md

 ```

 #### Single Page Application Specific
-Creates 3 files: a new template file (Jade, Handlebars, or Lo-dash (Underscore) depending on which you chose) within the `client/scripts/templates` folder, a new Backbone view file within the `client/scripts/templates` folder, and a unit test spec file within the `test/spec` folder.
+Creates 3 files: a new template file (Jade, Handlebars, or Lo-dash depending on which you chose) within the `client/scripts/templates` folder, a new Backbone view file within the `client/scripts/templates` folder, and a unit test spec file within the `test/spec` folder.

 Example:
 ```bash